 The recovery process for alcohol abuse, just like drug abuse, can be a long and difficult process.
 This is why our addiction treatment centers are here to help.
-Patients at Archstone Behavioral Health are treated as individuals; no person is the same and therefore, requires different types of treatment methods.
+We treat our patients at Archstone Behavioral Health as unique individuals; no person is the same and therefore requires different types of treatment methods.
 To treat alcohol abuse properly, an individual must be explained the various treatment options and be given the opportunity to discuss what they think will work best for them– with the input of trained professionals who specialized in addiction and working with Alcohol Use Disorder.

 The treatment plan created collaboratively by the patient, specific treatment provider, and the family, if desired to include them, might include individual alcohol counseling such as through talk therapy, group therapy, or the use of behavioral therapies, for example.
 Outpatient rehab is available, however, if the person has moderate withdrawal symptoms or greater, the medical professionals on-site may recommend alcohol detox or residential treatment on-site initially.

 At Archstone Behavioral Health, we focus on making sure that you enjoy your time at treatment as much as you can.
 We design our treatment programs for each patient individually and we accept and value each patient for who they are.
 You are more than a simple patient at Archstone, you become a part of our small family and a valued member of the community.

 As for the therapy itself, our therapists pride themselves on the ability to really listen to you and not talk at you.
 We are all about processing your story and finding the best way to help you rather than simply telling you what to do.